 You shouldn’t have to put up with troublesome varicose veins.
 Although VenaSeal may not be the right treatment for everyone, it could be the best varicose vein treatment for you.

 Why not contact the Midwest Institute for Non-Surgical Therapy (MINT) to learn more about VenaSeal and alternative treatments.
 Dr. Akinwande will be happy to explain each therapy and discuss what’s right for you.
-Contact MINT today to schedule your consultation.
+Contact MINT today to schedule your consultation at one of our 5 clinics, including the latest addition in Chicago, IL.